Statutory guidance

 • the provision of second-hand uniform

-• other support with the cost of school uniforms
+• other support available to help with the cost of school uniform

-• the information schools should provide to parents regarding their uniform requirements
+• the information schools should provide to parents about their uniform requirements

 This guidance is issued under the Education (Guidance about Costs of School Uniforms) Act 2021.
-This Act requires the appropriate authorities of relevant schools to have regard to this guidance when developing and implementing their school’s uniform policy.
+The act requires the appropriate authorities of relevant schools to have regard to the guidance.

-Schools and governing boards will also need to have regard to other relevant legal obligations, in particular duties under equalities legislation.
+Schools and their governing boards will also need to comply with other relevant legal obligations – in particular, duties under equalities legislation.

 Who this guidance is for